As we were driving to Newport, Rhode Island with Tiny Traveler, aged 4.5. And I wondered what we would do during a weekend stopover there.

 The restaurants around town are pricey and busy, especially on the wharf.
 But most are kid-friendly and generally good.
 Almost everyone serves fresh seafood.
 Always ask what’s local.

-After our boat ride, we stopped at 22 Bowen’s, where Tiny Traveler had a kids’ burger and I decided to be good with a summer salad.
+• After our boat ride, we stopped at 22 Bowen’s, where Tiny Traveler had a kids’ burger and I had a summer salad.

-All the in-the-know local diners around us were ordering the lobster grilled cheese, piled high with plump, pink lobster meat.
-I almost went back for dinner to try it.
+But all the in-the-know local diners around us were ordering the lobster grilled cheese, piled high with plump, pink lobster meat.
+As much as I enjoyed my salad, I clearly had ordered wrong.
+We didn’t have a chance to go back for a do-over.

 But the food is hit-or-miss.
 Fried clam bellies were piled high and good, but the “stuffy” (a large stuffed quahog) was short on clam, long on breading and oddly sticky.

-On our second evening we ate at Scales and Shells, a seafood restaurant on lower Thames that’s quiet around 6:00 but jumping by 7:30.
+• On our second evening, we ate at Scales and Shells, a seafood restaurant on lower Thames that was quiet when we walked in at 6:00 but jumping by the time we left at 7:30.

 There’s no kids’ menu but early in the evening they’re kid-friendly.
 You can make a kid’s dinner from sides or half-portions.
-Tiny Traveler had spaghetti and grilled asparagus.
+Tiny Traveler had two sides: spaghetti and grilled asparagus.

-My clams Neopolitan, bursting with clam juice and garlic, was easily the best thing I ate on our entire East Coast road trip.
+My clams Neapolitan, a pasta dish bursting with clam juice and garlic, was easily the best thing I ate on our entire East Coast road trip.

 Pin it for later!